 Yet despite its influence, only one aspect of this target was ever operationalized in a robust way with strategies, definitions, metrics and a reporting systems: namely, the quantitative target of spatial extent for parks, reserves and other kinds of protected areas.
 Recent efforts to operationalize another part of that target—the “other effective area-based conservation measures” or OECMs—are a welcome development (click here to read a post of ours on OECMs).
 Rapid progress is needed on this front so that in the post 2020 Global Biodiversity Framework, the worldwide community can widen its gaze beyond parks and other kinds of protected areas to embrace place-based systems where people and nature sustainably coexist, including OECMs.

 There is another aspect of that target which also needs to be taken more seriously in the successor to the Aichi targets: the principle that protected areas and OECMs should be “equitably managed”.
 This is essentially a matter of governance.
 The recent People’s response to the High Level Summit on Biodiversity highlights the need quite clearly, calling for the post 2020 Global Biodiversity Framework to “ensure effective participation of people and communities as rights holders and to ensure accountability of states regarding their commitments,” and for it to include “proper and effective monitoring based on the whole of CBD obligations, rights-based review and accountability systems”.
-This time around, it will be essential to effectively monitoring the whole suite of the CBD obligations, including the obligation that protected areas and OECMs must be equitably managed.
+This time around, effectively monitoring the whole of CBD obligations, including that protected areas and OECMs must be equitably managed, is essential.
 Yet here, too, a transformation in thinking is needed—a transformation in how we understand governance.

 Governance is often conceived of in terms of collective decision-making, relating to the question of who decides and how they decide.
 Definitions and theories of governance also frequently refer to the resolution of tradeoffs and conflicting interests.
 Another perspective on governance focuses on socio-political power.
 This perspective is not necessarily inconsistent with a focus on decision-making or on resolving tradeoffs, but puts more emphasis on the role of governance in shaping how power can and cannot be applied and in curbing its most egregious manifestations.

-Each of these conceptualizations of draws attention to an important aspect of governance.
-However, associated with them is a widespread set of assumptions that bear examination—assumptions:
+Embedded within these conceptualizations of governance is a widespread set of assumptions that bear examination—assumptions that:

 - that the primary motivation of human beings is individualistic self-interest, with that self-interest usually conceived of solely in material terms;